sillybun/vim-repl/README.md

 >>>
 ```

 Therefore, the input symbols for python includes `'>>>'` and `'...'`.
-It tells the plugin that it can continue send another line to the REPL environment.
+They tell the plugin that it can continue send another line to the REPL environment if the current line of the REPL environment is either `'>>>'` or `'...'`.
 If you want async support for other language aside from python, you have to add entry for this language to `g:repl_input_symbols`

 The default value of `g:repl_input_symbols` is, the value of the dictionary can be either a list of string or a string: